AbdulwahidHusein/MessgeMirror/Readme.md

-# This reposittory Contains Two main Projects
+# Telegram Bots Repository

-# Message Forwarder and Settlment Telegram Bot
+This repository contains two main projects: the **Message Forwarder Bot** and the **Settlement Verification Bot**.

-This Project contains a Message Forwarder Telegram bot built using FastAPI.
-The bot allows administrators to create pairs of Telegram groups, enabling seamless message forwarding between them.
+## Message Forwarder Bot

-## Features
+This project includes a Telegram bot built with FastAPI, designed to forward messages between paired Telegram groups.
+The bot allows administrators to create, manage, and delete group pairs, facilitating seamless message forwarding.

-- **Pairing Groups**: Administrators can add pairs of groups for message forwarding.
+### Features

-- **Deleting Pairs**: Easily remove group pairs when they are no longer needed.
+- **Pairing Groups**: Administrators can set up pairs of groups for message forwarding.
-- **Viewing Pairs**: View existing group pairs to manage the forwarding settings effectively.
+- **Deleting Pairs**: Remove group pairs when they are no longer needed.
-- **User whitelisting**: whitelist users to prevent their message from sent across group pairs.
+- **Viewing Pairs**: See a list of existing group pairs to manage forwarding settings easily.
-- **Removing Users from whitelist**: Easily manage the whitelist and allow previously blocked users.
+- **User Whitelisting**: Whitelist specific users to exclude their messages from being forwarded across group pairs.
-- **Message Forwarding**: Automatically forward messages from one group to the paired group.
+- **Removing Users from Whitelist**: Manage the whitelist to allow previously blocked users.

-## Technology Stack
+- **Automatic Message Forwarding**: Forwards messages automatically from one group to its paired group.

-This project utilizes:
+### Technology Stack

-- **FastAPI**: A modern, fast web framework for building APIs with Python 3.6+ based on standard Python type hints.
+- **FastAPI**: A modern, fast web framework for building APIs with Python 3.6+ using standard type hints.
-- **Telegram Webhook**: For handling incoming messages and updates from Telegram.
+- **Telegram Webhook**: Handles incoming messages and updates from Telegram.

-## Getting Started
+### Getting Started

-### Prerequisites
+#### Prerequisites

 - Python 3.7+
 - Docker (optional)

-### Installation
+#### Installation

 1. **Clone the Repository**:
    ```bash